rackerlabs/genestack/docs/k8s-kubespray.md

 Currently only the k8s provider kubespray is supported and included as submodule into the code base.

-!!! info

-    Existing OpenStack Ansible inventory can be converted using the `/opt/genestack/scripts/convert_osa_inventory.py` script which provides a `hosts.yml`

 ### Before you Deploy

 Kubespray will be using OVN for all of the network functions, as such, you will need to ensure your hosts are ready to receive the deployment at a low level.